strickek/ReadWriteDlm2.jl/README.md

 ## Basic Example: How To Use ReadWriteDlm2

 ```
-julia> using ReadWriteDlm2              # make new methods of ReadWriteDlm2 available
+julia> using ReadWriteDlm2              # make new functions of ReadWriteDlm2 available

 julia> A = [1 1.2; "text" Date(2017)];  # create test array with: Int, Float64, String and Date type